-However, in 1985, the government of Singapore underwent a land acquisition plan and acquired over a million square metres of land in Punggol, forcing the eviction of several farms and kampongs as well as the Cashin family from the Matilda House.
+However, the government of Singapore underwent a series of land acquisition in the 1980s and acquired over a million square metres of land in Punggol, forcing the eviction of several farms and kampongs as well as the Cashin family from the Matilda House.

-Back in the days, villagers bypassing the Matilda House would often see a lady with long hair sitting atop a nearby tree, seemingly guarding the Matilda House from any uninvited guests.
+Back in the day, villagers walking past the Matilda House reportedly saw a lady with long hair sitting atop a nearby tree, seemingly guarding the Matilda House from any uninvited guests.
 Others who visits the house claimed to have seen a white mist floating along the corridors.

 You may be interested in: The History Behind Old Changi Hospital

-Today, while there are no recorded death or murders in the house, legend speaks of an ancestral spirit that still resides in Matilda House, stopping anyone who tries to tear it down.
+While there are no recorded death or murders in the house, legend speaks of an ancestral spirit that still resides in Matilda House till this day, stopping anyone who tries to tear it down.

 Over the years, the surrounding forest was cleared to make way for Punggol Town, making the Matilda House an iconic landmark that has withstood the test of time and modern development.